MICE market feature

 MICE tourism is a type of business travel where people take trips for professional or educational events.
 MICE is an acronym that stands for meetings, incentives, conferences, and exhibitions.

 So MICE is mainly about business travel.
-Although leisure activities can also be included in the program to better engage attendees, events like concerts, festivals, or sports games belong to a different category.
+Although leisure activities can also be included in the program to better engage attendees, events like concerts, festivals, or sports belong to a different category.

-Let’s discuss each of its types separately.
+Let’s discuss each type separately.

 Meetings